translate this page

 When you add a sound-track to a silent movie, as Chaplin did for The Gold Rush, you have to reduce the film frame by frame with an optical printer (essentially, just a camera hooked up to a projector) to preserve the screen aspect ratio; like Chaplin did.
 Most didn't bother.
 It's much cheaper to run the negative through a contact printer and just blank out the part now occupied by the soundtrack.
 Which explains why the framing of those old movies often looks so weird; then, in projection, you also lose part of the top and bottom of the image and it's cropped much too close and off-center.
 On a video screen this gets even worse.

 Correct projection speed.

 When motion pictures went for sound, and thus necessarily for a standardized projection speed, they took the average projector speed the operators used in practice, which was around 24 frames per second.
 Before then, cameras and projectors were often hand-cranked.
 A "silent speed" of 16 F.P.S. later, with the introduction of super-8, became 18 F.P.S..
 A "correct projection speed" video print of a silent movie may even be at too low a speed.
-Nowadays movies are often shot at 25 F.P.S., the 50Hz television standard.
+Nowadays non-NTSC movies are often shot at 25 F.P.S., which in Europe is the 50Hz television standard.